vedi/knowledge-base/src/documents/samples/tune.html.md

 <div class="samples-title">Getting started</div>

-1. [Sign up](https://platform.mobileapptracking.com/#!/advertiser) with TUNE to get started on your home for attribution and analytics.
+1. <a href="https://platform.mobileapptracking.com/#!/advertiser" target="_blank">Sign up</a> with TUNE to get started on your home for attribution and analytics.

-2. Download and integrate the [TUNE SDK](https://developers.mobileapptracking.com/mobile-sdks/).
+2. Download and integrate the <a href="https://developers.mobileapptracking.com/mobile-sdks/" target="_blank">TUNE SDK</a>.

 3. Integrate SOOMLA Store and LevelUp.
 Follow all steps in the platform specific getting started guides: <br>
     <a href="/unity/" target="_blank">Unity</a> |
     <a href="/ios/" target="_blank">iOS</a> |
     <a href="/android/" target="_blank">Android</a>

+4. To use Grow Insights, follow the <a href="/unity/grow/grow_insights/" target="_blank">Grow Insights Unity Instructions</a>.

 <div class="samples-title">Sample projects</div>